-It’s no fun to have a puppy who pees all over the house – that’s why just about everyone wants to potty train their new puppy fast.
+It’s no fun to have a puppy who pees all over the house – that’s why just about everyone wants to learn how to potty train a puppy fast.

-Luckily, potty training doesn’t have to take weeks or months.
+Luckily, potty training a puppy doesn’t have to take weeks or months.
 It just requires a careful schedule, consistency, and vigilance!

-Here’s how to potty train a puppy, fast.
+Here’s the fastest way to potty train a puppy.

 I use exercise pens and crates to create a puppy-proof area of my house.
 There’s a puppy litter box, a crate for cozy sleeping, some toys, water, and a few puzzle toys.